defencedigital/moduk-service-manual/src/security-classifications/how-to-mark-information.md

 Where possible, you need to mark information as OFFICIAL.

 If the information can be printed out, add the marking to the header and footer.

-You should also add the marking in the subject line of emails.
+You should also mark information in emails.
+On Defence devices, you are usually prompted to select a marking.

 ### Use OFFICIAL-SENSITIVE correctly